-- Dry environment, with little humidity or a lot of wind.
+- A dry environment, with little humidity or a lot of wind.

-The tear film involves 3 layers: the lipid layer produced by the Meibomian glands located in eyelids, the aqueous layer produced by the main tear glands and the mucin layer produced by the cells in the eye's surface.
+The tear film has 3 layers: the lipid layer produced by the Meibomian glands located in eyelids; the aqueous layer produced by the main tear glands; and the mucin layer produced by the cells in the eye's surface.
 There are 3 main types of dry eye:

-- One with a deficit of the aqueous layer.
+- One with a lack of aqueous layer.
 There is a scarcity of the amount of tears.

-- One with a deficit of the lipid layer.
+- One with a lack of lipid layer.
 The amount of tears is normal but the external layer consisting of lipids that prevent the excessive evaopration of the tear film is missing.
 The tears of these patients evaporate immediately causing evaporative dry eye.

-- Mixed where there is a deficit of the aqueous layer and the lipid layer.
+- Mixed where there is a lack of aqueous layer and the lipid layer.
 This is the most common type.

-Some risk factors of dry eye are preventible like overuse of the computer and electronic reading devices as well as overuse of contact lenses.
+Some risk factors of dry eye are preventible such as overuse of the computer and electronic reading devices as well as overuse of contact lenses.

-In the former case, if use of the computer for hours on end cannot be avoided, you should blink frequently as your use it and you should rest for 5 minutes every hour to prevent dry eye also known as computer vision syndrome.
+In the former case, if using the computer for hours on end cannot be avoided, you should blink frequently when using it and you should rest your eyes for 5 minutes every hour to prevent dry eye also known as computer vision syndrome.